LoyaltyNZ/alchemy-framework/README.md

 This design makes the Alchemy framework:

-* **High Availability**: because RabbitMQ can run as a [cluster](https://www.rabbitmq.com/clustering.html) across multiple machines where queues can be [highly available](https://www.rabbitmq.com/ha.html), and multiple instances of Alchemy services can be run simultaneously; **No single machine is a point of failure in the Alchemy Framework.
+* **High Availability**: because RabbitMQ can run as a [cluster](https://www.rabbitmq.com/clustering.html) across multiple machines where queues can be [highly available](https://www.rabbitmq.com/ha.html) and multiple instances of Alchemy services can be run simultaneously. **No single machine is a point of failure in the Alchemy Framework.
 * **Smart Load Balancing**: If several instances of the service `B` were running with different available resources, each instance would regulate its own load by only consuming messages it can process.
 Compared to round-robin load balancing where instances with the least resources would be under heavy load while instances with the most resources are idle.
 * **Service Discovery**: service `A1` does not know that it is communicating with service instance `B1` so cannot know where it is deployed.
 It only knows that the service `B` is who it is calling.
 This abstraction means that `B1` could be on a different computer, a different data center, or in a different hemisphere.
 * **Easy Deployment**: starting and stopping an instance of a service can be done without notifying any other part of the system.
-So no [Consul](https://www.consul.io/) or other service registry is needed.
+So, no [Consul](https://www.consul.io/) or other service registry is needed.
 Additionally, if a new version of a service became available, it can be deployed alongside the old version to have a zero downtime upgrade.
 * **Error Recovery**: If `B1` dies while processing a message RabbitMQ will put the message back on the queue which can then be processed by another instance.
 Service `A1` will not know this has happened and will probably just see the message take longer than usual.
 This also means that messages may be processed more than once, so implementing **idempotent** micro-services is recommended.
 * **Polyglot Architecture**: Service `A1` could be implemented in Ruby while `B1` is implemented in Node.js.
 They both just have to follow the same standard as described in this documentation.
 Even service instances can be implemented in different languages (if you wanted to compare performance).

 ### Resources and Routing

 An individual service will likely implement many related **resources**, e.g. an `authentication` service could implement `session`, `user`, and `credential` resources.
-In alchemy it is possible for service to communicate directly with a resource without even knowing which service implements it.
+In Alchemy it is possible for service to communicate directly with a resource without even knowing which service implements it.
 This disconnects the implementation of a resource from a service, so Alchemy services only need to know what they want and not where to find it.

 In Alchemy each resource is represented by a **path**, e.g. `/v1/users`.
 The service binds its service queue to the `resources.exchange` [RabbitMQ Topic Exchange](https://www.rabbitmq.com/tutorials/tutorial-five-ruby.html) with a  **binding key** created from the path, e.g. `v1.users.#`.
 For a service to call a resource it posts a message to the `resources.exchange` with a **routing key** created from the path it wants to call, e.g. `/v1/users/1337` is converted to `v1.users.1337`, where RabbitMQ will route the message to the correct service queue.

 For example, service `A1` wants to send a message with path `/v1/users/1337`:

 ```
 |----------|                                                  |------------|
 | RabbitMQ | <-- 1.
 Send request to /v1/users/1337 ---------- | Service A1 |
 | resource |                                                  |            |